 DIV 3344.
 Racial-Ethnic Biblical Criticism.
 Students participating in this seminar will analyze the juncture between Early Christian Studies and Racial-Ethnic Studies with a focus on the problems of race and ethnicity in biblical texts and contexts as well as in modern and postmodern interpretations and interpreters.
-The grounding phenomenon of migration; representations of Self and Others, signification of race and ethnicity, approaches to race and ethnicity in early Christian texts and contexts are among the topics students will explore.
-[3] Mr. Segovia reading, classroom analysis, and discussion of selected texts from the pseudonymous authorship.
-[3] Mr. DeHart
+The grounding phenomenon of migration; representations of Self and Others, signification of race and ethnicity, approaches to race and ethnicity in the Roman Empire; approaches to race and ethnicity in early Christian texts and contexts are among the topics students will explore.
+[3] Mr. Segovia

 DIV 3345.
 Latin American Biblical Criticism.
-An analysis of the methods and goals of contemporary biblical interpretation in Latin America.
+An analysis of the methods and goals of contemporary Biblical interpretation in Latin America.
 [3] Mr. Segovia

 DIV 3346.
 Kierkegaard the Theologian.
 An advanced exploration of Kierkegaard's philosophy of Christian belief, with particular attention to his analysis of faith, the relation of ethics and religion, sin and human existence, and his metaphysical and theistic assumptions.
-Based on close
+Based on close reading, classroom analysis, and discussion of selected texts from the pseudonymous authorship.
+[3] Mr. DeHart.